The Crochet Crowd

 Note

 This pattern is worked in a continuous round.
 Use a stitch marker to keep track of your rounds.
-Suggesting to mark the last stitch of each round.
+Suggest marking the last stitch of each round.

 Instructions